WebOrigami/docs/src/content/builtins/https.md

 ---
-title: "https: namespace"
+title: "https: protocol"
-subtitle: URL protocol for web resources via HTTPS
+subtitle: To access an individual web resource via HTTP
 ---

 Fetches the HTTPS web resource at the indicated location.